GUILLAUME LAMOUR

 My research is at the crossroads of biomaterials and biophysics.
 I have developed an expertise in Atomic Force Microscopy (AFM) to study biological materials, from biopolymers to living cells.

-I am funded and have been funded by the ANR (Agence Nationale de la Recherche), the Genopole Biocluster (Evry-Courcouronnes), le DIM RESPORE and le Fonds d'Investissement pour la Recherche (FIR), for a total of ~400 k€.
+I have been funded by the ANR (Agence Nationale de la Recherche), the Genopole Biocluster (Evry-Courcouronnes), the DIM RESPORE and the Fonds d'Investissement pour la Recherche (FIR/UEVE), for a total of ~500 k€.

 - My Ph.D. work (2006–2010, University of Paris Diderot and Paris Descartes, France) focused on studying neuronal growth on modified surfaces.
 I showed that spatial variations in adhesion energy could dramatically affect cell adhesion and differentiation into neurons.
 This might help in designing new biocompatible surfaces for nerve regeneration.